-The Certificate of Public Librarianship program is geared toward library directors who have not had previous formal library training who are directing small Vermont public libraries.
-Other library staff, volunteers, trustees, and people living in Vermont who hope to join the library profession.
+The Certificate of Public Librarianship program is geared toward library directors who have not had previous formal library training.
+Enrollment is also open to other library staff, volunteers, trustees, and people living in Vermont who hope to join the library profession.
 Enrollees must live in Vermont or be associated with a Vermont library in order to participate in this program.
 There is no fee for this program.

 - Four core courses, each 25 Continuing Education Units

 - Electives: 40 Continuing Education Units